-B. Indexation of Nominal Wages: Examples of Wage Contracts in the United States
+B. Indexation of Nominal Wages: Examples of Wage Contracts in the US

-1. Indexation schemes and the downward rigidity of nominal wages
+1. Indexation Schemes and the Downward Rigidity of Nominal Wages

-In the United States, some nominal wages are indexed by adding a cost-of-living allowance or cost-of-living adjustment (COLA) clause to the wage contract.
-When the wage contract has a COLA clause, an allowance equivalent to the increase in the CPI is added to the amount of wages paid to compensate for the decline in real wages caused by inflation.
+In the US, nominal wages are indexed by adding a COLA (cost-of-living allowance or cost-of-living adjustment) clause to the wage contract.
+When the wage contract has a COLA clause, an allowance equivalent to the increase in the CPI is added to the amount of wages paid in order to compensate for the decline in real wages caused by inflation.
 Consequently, if the COLA fully compensates for the inflation rate, the real wages of employees become independent of inflation.

-Nevertheless, even if nominal wages are indexed to prices through COLA, a wage increase is not always 100 percent indexed to inflation.
-For example, Vroman (1989) uses U.S. data covering 1968-80 to compare the COLA actually paid to the inflation rate, and found that the COLA corresponded to only about 60 percent of the inflation rate.
-Bauman (1991) also showed that the COLA amounted to slightly under 50 percent of the inflation rate in the United States in 1990.47 Thus, the U.S. data appear to indicate that even when wage contracts included COLA clauses, the indexation of nominal wages was not complete and nominal wages exhibited some rigidity.
+Nevertheless, even if nominal wages are indexed to prices through COLA, a wage increase is not always 100-percent indexed to inflation.
+For example, Vroman (1985) uses US data covering 1968-80 to compare the COLA actually paid to the inflation rate, and found that the COLA corresponded to only about 60 percent of the inflation rate.
+Bauman (1991) also showed that the COLA amounted to slightly under 50 percent of the inflation rate in the US in 1990.46 Thus, the data from the US appears to indicate that even when wage contracts included COLA clauses, the indexation of nominal wages was not complete and nominal wages exhibited some rigidity.